pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 <a class="anchor" id="E"></a>
 ### E

-"They say marriages a re made in Heaven.
+"They say marriages are made in Heaven.
 But so is thunder and lightning."
 --Clint Eastwood

 "Creativity is intelligence having fun."